Tommie Frazier: Professional playing career

+Canadian Football League

+Due primarily to health issues, Frazier went unselected in the NFL Draft, but received an offer from the Montreal Alouettes of the Canadian Football League.
+He signed a contract with the Alouettes on July 15, 1996, and served as the third-string quarterback behind starter Tracy Ham and top reserve Jim Kemp.
+Frazier played in only one game, on August 30, 1996, a 17–6 loss to the Ottawa Rough Riders in which he came off the bench in the 4th quarter and completed 6 of 17 passes for 55 yards.

 Frazier's brief professional football career ended when, on September 4, 1996, he was admitted to Montreal General Hospital with pneumonia.
 He was given blood thinners because of his history of clots, but spat blood.
 Frazier needed two weeks to recover, and on his September 17 release, retired from football.

 Coaching career

 Frazier served as an assistant football coach at Baylor University, and as an assistant director of athletic development at Nebraska.
 At Baylor, Frazier joined head coach Kevin Steele's coaching staff as a graduate assistant, and worked with the quarterbacks in 1999.
 He was promoted to a full-time position, and coached Baylor's running backs from 2000 to 2002.
 Steele failed to improve on Baylor's losing record, and the coaching staff was let go after going 3–9 in 2002.
 Baylor went 9–36 while Frazier was as an assistant coach for the Bears.

 In 2005, Frazier became the 32nd head football coach at Doane College, in Crete, Nebraska, and held that position for two seasons.
 He resigned following the 2006 season.